maisjamil1/readingNotes401/read11.md

 * JupyterLab also offers a unified model for viewing and handling data formats.
 JupyterLab understands many file formats (images, CSV, JSON, Markdown, PDF, Vega, Vega-Lite, etc.) and can also display rich kernel output in these formats.

 # NumPy
+* NumPy is a commonly used Python data analysis package.
+By using NumPy, you can speed up your workflow, and interface with other packages in the Python ecosystem.